axiros/terminal_markdown_viewer/README.md

 Further a 256 color terminal (for now best with dark background) and font support for a few special separator characters (which you could change in mdv.py).

+Further I did not test anything on windows.

 ## Usage